mattrussi/gitlab-com-runbooks/docs/tutorials/how_to_use_flamegraphs_for_perf_profiling.md

 ### The easy way: Helper scripts

-*Note:* This is a preview of a set of convenience scripts that will soon be available on all of GitLab.com's Chef-managed hosts.
+A set of convenience scripts that is available on all of GitLab.com's Chef-managed hosts.
-See [this issue](https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues/10592) for current status.

 These helper scripts make it easy to quickly capture a `perf` profile and generate a flamegraph with a minimum of arguments.
 * They run for 60 seconds capturing stack traces at a sampling rate of 99 times per second.